-Los Altos has many homes with higher than average energy use due to building size, age, and the prevalence of pools and hot tubs in the to the community.
-Compared average California household, residences in Los Altos use 30% more electricity per year (8,630 kWh in Los Altos, compared to 6,740 kWh statewide).
-Consistent with the CEC's preferred loading order, the measures and actions identified in this focus area first provide opportunities to conserve energy and maximize energy efficiency, and then identify opportunities for residents and businesses to utilize renewable energy sources.
+Los Altos has many homes with higher than average energy use due to building size, age, and the prevalence of pools and hot tubs in the community.
+Compared to the California household, residences in Los Altos use 30% more electricity per year (8,630 kWh in Los Altos, compared to 6,740 kWh statewide).
+Consistent with the CEC's preferred loading order, the measures and actions identified in this focus area first provide opportunities to conserve energy and maximize efficiency, and then opportunities for residents and businesses to utilize renewable energy sources.